authelia/authelia/docs/configuration/identity-providers/oidc.md

 {: .label .label-config .label-red }
 </div>

 A list of valid callback URL's this client will redirect to.
+Some restrictions that have been placed on clients and their redirect URIs are as follows:

+1. If a client attempts to authorize with Authelia and its redirect URI is not listed in the client configuration the attempt to authorize wil fail and an error will be generated.
-All other callbacks will be considered unsafe.
-The URL's are case-sensitive.
-The URI must include a scheme and that scheme must be one of `http` or `https`.
+2. The redirect URIs are case-sensitive.
+3. The URI must include a scheme and that scheme must be one of `http` or `https`.

 #### grant_types
 <div markdown="1">